Thepigcat76/coda-rover/README.md

 A modern, robot-karol inspired playground for learning to code

 # language
-At the moment development of coro (the language used to program coda rover is developed in [Thepigcat76/coro-interpreter](https://github.com/Thepigcat76/coro-interpreter)
+At the moment development of coro (the language used to program coda rover is developed in [Thepigcat76/coro-interpreter](https://github.com/Thepigcat76/coro-interpreter) repository
 # Techstack
 Kotlin, Java, JavaFX